Zanesville West Muskingum shuts out Zanesville Maysville

-Zanesville West Muskingum’s defense throttled Zanesville Maysville, resulting in a 4-0 shutout in an Ohio girls soccer matchup on Sept.
-21.
+A suffocating defense helped Zanesville West Muskingum handle Zanesville Maysville 42-0 at Zanesville Maysville High on Sept.
+22 in Ohio football action.

-Zanesville West Muskingum pulled in front of Zanesville Maysville 4-0 to begin the second half.
+Zanesville West Muskingum opened with a 7-0 advantage over Zanesville Maysville through the first quarter.

+The Tornadoes fought to a 35-0 intermission margin at the Panthers’ expense.

+Zanesville West Muskingum charged to a 42-0 lead heading into the final quarter.

 We want your feedback on the accuracy and quality of this article.
 Take a 1-minute survey and be registered to win a $25 Visa gift card.